rozek/notes-on-gundb/README.md

 // will write a link to 'other/node' into property 'link'
 ```

+An attempt to write any other kind of non-plain Object into a node property will log(!) an error message of the form "Invalid data: x at y" and ignore that operation

-This behaviour is independent of whether the target node exists or not.
+These behaviours are independent of whether the target node exists or not.

 > **Conclusion: for professonal application development it will be extremely important to harden the API**

 ### Waiting for Acknowledgements ###